jknapp25/exogenesis/story.md

 "I know you."
 He stepped back slowly as it got closer.
 "Please, I know you."

-As it passed over the indents of where his feet were, it's attention was drawn down to the ground.
+As it passed over the indents where his feet were, it's attention was drawn down to the ground.
 It sniffed the imprints with precision, then stood with a completely different posture.
 Fangs withdrawn, it stepped slowly toward him, now out of curiosity and he allowed it to come to him.
 It smelled his hand.
 Then ran it's long pink tongue across his palm.

 "You remember me."
 The walls were now down.
 He knelt to the ground as it's tongue slapped across his whole face.
 He was unable to even get a word out.
 He ran his hand across it's hair, much softer than he remembered the glitches was.